Human-aligned AI Model Cards with Weighted Hierarchy Architecture: Abstract

 \section{Abstract}

 The proliferation of Large Language Models (LLMs) has led to a burgeoning ecosystem of specialized, domain-specific models.
-While this rapid growth accelerates innovation, it has simultaneously created significant challenges in model discovery and adoption.
-Users struggle to navigate this landscape due to inconsistent, incomplete, and imbalanced documentation across platforms.
-Existing documentation frameworks, such as Model Cards and FactSheets, attempt to standardize reporting but are often static, predominantly qualitative, and lack the quantitative mechanisms needed for rigorous cross-model comparison.
-This gap exacerbates model underutilization and hinders responsible adoption.
-To address these shortcomings, we introduce the Comprehensive Responsible AI Model Card Framework (CRAI-MCF), a novel approach that transitions from static disclosures to actionable, human-aligned documentation.
-Grounded in Value Sensitive Design (VSD), CRAI-MCF is built upon an empirical analysis of 240 open-source projects, distilling 217 parameters into an eight-module, value-aligned architecture.
-Our framework introduces a quantitative sufficiency criterion to operationalize evaluation and enables rigorous cross-model comparison under a unified scheme.
-By balancing technical, ethical, and operational dimensions, CRAI-MCF empowers practitioners to efficiently assess, select, and adopt LLMs with greater confidence and operational integrity.
+While this rapid growth accelerates innovation, it has simultaneously created significant challenges in effective model discovery and adoption.
+Users often struggle to navigate this fragmented landscape due to inconsistent, incomplete, and imbalanced documentation across platforms.
+Existing documentation frameworks, such as Model Cards and FactSheets, have advanced efforts toward standardize reporting, which are still often static, largely qualitative, and not always well suited for rigorous cross-model comparison lacking quantitative mechanisms.
+This gap exacerbates model underutilization and impedes responsible adoption.
+To address these gaps, we introduce the Comprehensive Responsible AI Model Card Framework (CRAI-MCF), a novel framework that transitions from static disclosures to actionable, human-aligned documentation.
+Grounded in Value Sensitive Design, CRAI-MCF is built upon an empirical analysis of 240 open-source projects, distilling 217 parameters into an eight-module, value-aligned architecture.
+Our framework introduces a quantitative sufficiency criterion to operationalize documentation sufficiency and support more rigorous cross-model documentation comparison within a unified scheme.
+By integrating technical, ethical, and operational dimensions, CRAI-MCF provides a structured and extensible template for authoring, organizing, and maintaining LLM documentation, with scoring used as a lightweight aid for prioritization and sufficiency checking.